tatuylonen/wiktextract/README.md

 * ``sense``: optional sense for which the translation is (this is a free-text string, and may not match any gloss exactly)
 * ``alt``: an optional alternative form of the translation
 * ``roman``: an optional romanization of the translation.

+## Known issues

+* Extracting linkages (hypernyms, etc.) does not capture all links.
+It is fairly common to use simple lists with hyperlinks for these linkages, and such hyperlinks are not currently extracted.
+The intention is to fix this soon.
+* Some holonyms/meronyms are currently stored under the sense, while other linkages are under the word.
+This should be looked into and made consistent.
+* Some information that is global for a page, such as category links for the page, may only be included in the last part-of-speech defined on the page or even the last language defined on the page.
+This should be fixed.

 ## Dependencies